o1-labs/rfcs/0006-ffmul-revised.md

 As the soundness proof showed, the ffmul gate is not complete without a number external checks.
 The job of an ffmul _gadget_ (a provable method which wraps the gate) is to take care of these checks and provide an API without pitfalls.

-As usual, we want the gadget to add all necessary checks to its outputs $q$ and $r$ but not to its inputs $a$ and $b$ (because, if all gadgets fully constrained their inputs, then we would add these constraints multiple times if we used the same inputs in mulitple gadgets, which can be very inefficient).
+As usual, we want the gadget to add all necessary checks to its outputs $q$ and $r$ but not to its inputs $a$ and $b$ (because, if all gadgets fully constrained their inputs, then we would add these constraints multiple times if we used the same inputs in multiple gadgets, which can be very inefficient).

 In addition, there should be an advanced flag to skip range checks on $r$, for use cases where $r$ is later asserted to equal a value which is already known to be in the range (for example, the constant 1 when constraining a foreign field inverse).

-By default, we will do even more checks on $r$ than required in our soundness proof: We also add a bounds check for $r$ which shows that $r < f + 2^\ell$.
-This enables us to just use $r$ as input to another ffmul gate or other foreign field operations, which is what we expect from a safe API.
+By default, we will do even more checks on $r$ than required in our soundness proof: We also add a bounds check for $r$ which shows that $r < 2^{2\ell}(f_2 + 1)$.
+This enables us to use $r$ as input to another ffmul gate or other foreign field operations without extra checks, which is what we expect from a safe API.

 From these considerations, we propose the following logic of the ffmul gadget in pseudo-code: